vrcx-team/VRCX/README.md

 Special comments about VRChatRPC.DLL
 -
-VRChatRPC.DLL is used to log in VRChat via your **Steam account**.
+VRChatRPC.DLL is used to login VRChat via your **Steam account**.
 (If you press the Steam login button on the login page)

-If you do not log in via Steam, VRChatRPC.DLL will not be used.
+If you do not need to login via Steam, VRChat RPC.DLL will not be used.

 In detail, VRChatRPC.DLL accesses the VRChat Process (DLL Injection) and calls the Steam API to obtain the Login Token.
 This may lead to BAN from VRChat.

 No technical measures have been taken on security yet (Of course I can't say there's no risk, but there's no problem), but I don't know what will happen later.

-Since it is impossible to log in to a 3rdparty account in the usual way, so this is the only way.
+Since it is impossible to login to a 3rdparty account in the usual way, so this is the only way.

 It's source code is available at https://github.com/pypy-vrc/VRChatRPC.